MaximeNP6/CookBook/cookbook/Csharp/README.md

 This code check if the target exist.
 If it is, the code will update the target with the new informations; or else the code will creat the new target with these informations.
 To use this code you must import the JSON.NET library.

+creatTargetAndAddToSegment
+--

+This code check if the target exist.
+If it is not, it will create the target.
+Then the code will add the target to a segment (using the id-segment).
+To use this code you must import the Java JSON library.

 JSON.NET librairy
 --